standard-group/librebucket/CONTRIBUTING.md

-# Contributing to LibreBucket
+# Contributing to Librebucket

-Thank you for your interest in contributing to LibreBucket!
+Thank you for your interest in contributing to Librebucket!
 We welcome contributions from the community to help improve this project.

 ## Code of Conduct